The Settlers IV: Military

 The player's territory can only be expanded by using pioneers or building a military complex near the territory border.
 Each complex must have at least one soldier garrisoned for the territory to expand.
 To recruit soldiers, the player must build a barracks, with each soldier requiring their requisite weapon to transition from settler to soldier.
 The player can also build lookout towers, which are stationed by regular settlers, and which can see for great distances, but don't grant new territory.

 Screenshot of The Settlers IV, showing terrain corrupted by the Dark Tribe, which can only be reclaimed by using gardeners on the affected areas.
 The context menu on the left shows the player has selected a single level 2 bowman, and their army's offensive strength is at 111%.

 There are three classes of soldier common to all races: swordsmen, bowmen and squad leaders.
 The level of swordsmen and bowmen is set by the player prior to recruitment, with both types of soldier having three ranks, determined by the amount of gold necessary for recruitment (no gold for Level 1, one gold bar for Level 2 and two gold bars for Level 3).
 Squad leaders are available in only one rank, and require a sword, a suit of armour and three gold bars to recruit.
 As well as being stronger and having more health than a Level 3 swordsman, they also affect the troops around them; improving their formations, increasing their combat strategy, and enhancing their abilities.
 Additionally, if the player assigns a squad leader to a group of soldiers, orders need to be issued to the squad leader only; the squad will automatically follow him to the destination ordered by the player.
-Each race can also produce warships, war machines (catapults for the Romans, magical lightning generators for the Vikings, canons for the Mayans, and ballistae for the Trojans), and special military units (medics for the Romans, axe warriors for the Vikings, blowgun warriors for the Mayans, and backpack catapultists for the Trojans).
+Each race can also produce warships, war machines (catapults for the Romans, magical lightning generators for the Vikings, cannons for the Mayans, and ballistae for the Trojans), and special military units (medics for the Romans, axe warriors for the Vikings, blowgun warriors for the Mayans, and backpack catapultists for the Trojans).
 As with swordsmen and bowmen, special military units have three levels of recruitment.

 For the player to attack an enemy building, they must click near that building with soldiers selected.
 If the player's units defeat all soldiers stationed in the building, they will occupy it, with the player's territory increasing according to the building's radius.
 Defense of the player's military buildings is automatic; as enemies attack, any soldiers stationed in the building defend.
 Any nearby soldiers will also defend the building unless ordered not to.
 When soldiers are fighting within their own territory, their strength is always 100%.
 When they are fighting outside, their strength is tied to the economic value of the settlement itself.
 Of especial importance in improving the strength of one's army are "Eyecatchers" (decorative monuments), which are worth double their construction value in relation to the player's military strength.